RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/remix.md

 You can choose different environments on Remix, as shown in the picture below.
 An environment is just the blockchain network you'll be working with.
 There are built-in Virtual Machines (VMs), as well as providers that enable you to connect to external VMs.

-To connect to Core Testnet, choose `Injected Provider - Metamask`.
-Make sure your Metamask wallet is [configured for Core Tesnet](./core-testnet-wallet-config.md) using the testnet chain settings, and verify that your account is funded from the [faucet](https://scan.test.btcs.network/faucet).
+To connect to Core Testnet, choose `Injected Provider - MetaMask`.
+Make sure your MetaMask wallet is [configured for Core Tesnet](./core-testnet-wallet-config.md) using the testnet chain settings, and verify that your account is funded from the [faucet](https://scan.test.btcs.network/faucet).

 ![remix-ide](../../static/img/remix/remix-3.avif)

-You will be asked to connect to Metamask.
+You will be asked to connect to MetaMask.
 Once connected, Remix shows the connected address and the amount of CORE held by the address, as seen below:

 ![remix-ide](../../static/img/remix/remix-4.avif)